 Each February, this gathering addresses themes relevant to faculty in Jesuit higher education.

-Delegates from the 12 AJCU Heartland-Delta institutions assemble every three or four years to critically examine issues in Jesuit education.
-The most recent was held at Xavier University in May 2010, see here.
+Delegates from the 12 AJCU Heartland-Delta institutions assemble every 3-5 years to critically examine issues in Jesuit education.
+The most recent was held at Xavier University in May 2010, click here.

 Coordinated through Holy Cross University, this 10-day trip to Spain and Rome follows in the footsteps of Ignatius Loyola.

-For more information on the Ignation Pilgrimage, click here.
+For more information on the Ignatian Pilgrimage, click here.

 A week-long Ignatian retreat for faculty to reflect upon Ignatian spirituality within their personal and professional lives.
-See the list of participants from Xavier here.
+To see the list of participants from Xavier, click here.